 This acute illness protocol is a guideline for healthcare professionals treating the sick infant or child who is known to have methylmalonic acidemia.
-The protocol was developed under the direction of Dr. Harvey Levy, Senior Physician in Medicine/Genetics at Children’s Hospital Boston, and Dr. Jonathan Picker, Director of Children’s Hospital Boston’s Fragile X Program, and was updated by Dr. Patroula Smpokou, Clinical Genetics Fellow at Children’s Hospital Boston.
+The protocol was developed at Boston Children’s Hospital under the direction of Dr. Harvey Levy, Senior Physician in Medicine/Genetics and Dr. Jonathan Picker, Fragile X Program Director, and was updated by Dr. Patroula Smpokou, Clinical Genetics Fellow.

 Methylmalonic Acidemia (MMA) is an autosomal recessively inherited organic acid disorder due to deficient activity of mitochondrial B12-dependent methylmalonyl-CoA mutase, an enzyme which limits the conversion of methylmalonyl-CoA to succinyl-CoA.
 Deficient activity may be due to a defect in the enzyme or reduced amount of B12 (cobalamin) cofactor.